4 retirement savings strategies to help you budget for health care

 - Take long-term and extended care and prescription drugs into account.

 What can you do to make sure you have enough saved for health care in retirement?
-These four strategies can help.
+These four retirement saving strategies can help.

-The first step is looking at what coverage you will have, including employer-retiree benefits, Medicare, supplemental care, vision and dental coverage.
-Then you'll need to look at premiums, deductibles, co-payments and out-of-pocket expenses associated with each.
+The first step is looking at what coverage you may have, including employer-retiree benefits, Medicare, supplemental care, vision and dental coverage.
+Then you'll need to look at out-of-pocket expenses including premiums, deductibles and co-payments or co-insurance associated with each.

 Keep in mind that even if Medicare covers a service or item, you may have to pay premiums, co-pays and deductibles.
 Also, Medicare does not always cover long-term or extended care, most dental, eye examinations related to prescribing glasses, dentures, cosmetic surgery, acupuncture, hearing aids and exams for fitting them, and routine foot care.